stronnag/mwptools/README.md

 Please see the `docs` directory for specific development requirements for individual OS.The `docs` directory also contains a user guide / manual in ODT and PDF formats (`docs/mwptools.{odt,pdf}`).

-mwptools is tested on x86_64, ia32 and ARM devices (Linux / FreeBSD).
+mwptools is tested on x86_64, ia32 and ARM32 devices (Linux / FreeBSD).

-It is also possible to run mwp on MS Windows using:
+It is also possible to build and run mwp on MS Windows using:

 * [Cygwin](https://www.cygwin.com/)
 * Windows 10 / WSL